YongoDavid/DEMO-OCTOBER-2025/README.md

 Sunday chill day, but putting in light work.

 27 OCT
-New week, new day, same grind..
+New week, new day, same grind.

+28 OCT